whitneyburton/portfolios/students/1606-back/bryan-goss/Module 2.md

 Feedback from Susi after Rush Hour -

     I am so thankful I was able to ask you questions when I didn’t understand what was happening.
 You are very dedicated to the project and to the team and that really shows in your intensity and determination.
 To be perfectly honest I was really intimidated when I heard we were going to be on the same team; you have such an amazing handle on the code and databases that it can be a bit overwhelming.
 What I realized was that having you as a team member is great!
 You have the ability to explain areas that were confusing to me.
 I would urge you to not put so much pressure on yourself to be done first, or compare the status of one groups’s project to the one you are working on.
 Keep staying dedicated and passionate and keep up that sense of humor!
 The laughs you created were incredible.
 Watching you work through SQL statements was great; your thought process and process of elimination is commendable.

+Feedback From Brain after Little Shop -

+    Brian is very bright and good natured.
+I was very lucky to have him on my team for Little Shop.
+He always makes a point of suggestioning ideas as a question, to avoid stepping on toes.
+One small adjustment is that this habit eventually and in rare cases can come across as patronizing.
+Since I know what a genuinely friendly and kind person Brian is, I never took his suggestions that way, but I can imagine someone might in a different context.
+It reminds me of the Gear Up session about setting boundaries; sometimes it's better to be clear and direct.
+Overall, if I could select a dream team of programmers from our cohort, Brian would be on it. because he works hard and has fun doing it

+Feedback From Chase after Little Shop -

+    Goss was awesome to work with on Little Shop.
+He has a personality that I mesh well with, and we never had any conflicts during the entire project.
+Goss is a considerate partner, which I value greatly, and he is also a great listener, and truly thinks about the ideas that people give him, before he responds.
+Ability wise, Goss is extremely capable and one of the strongest members of our cohort.
+I went to Goss regularly during the project with questions about something, and he did not hesitate to walk me through any issue I was having.
+For that and for his friendship, I am tremendously grateful that Goss was in my group for Little Shop.

 Also, after the Collaborative Communication work shop with Allison, I spoke directly to Susi because I thought she might have been unhappy with some of our interactions during the project.
 She told me she thought I tried too teach rather than collaborate.
 She suggested I observe Pat Wentz, one of her favorite people to pair with, while he pairs with someone.
 I scheduled some time to do this, but then I became ill and couldn't make it.